 Strength I Positive Flexure Resistance of Composite Section

-The calculation of positive flexure resistance changes depending on if the section is compact (AASHTO Article 6.10.7.1) or non-compact (AASHTO Article 6.10.7.2).
+The calculation of positive flexure resistance is dependent on if the section is compact (AASHTO Article 6.10.7.1) or non-compact (AASHTO Article 6.10.7.2).
 The following steps should be used to calculate the positive flexure capacity of a composite compact or non-compact section.
 The flowchart at the end of this section details these steps, adapted from the Flowchart for LRFD Article 6.10.7 found in Appendix C6 of the AASHTO Design Specifications.

 Determine the plastic moment and plastic neutral axis of the composite section.